MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Once validation succeeds, you can work with the claims payload to get details of the user, and their tenant.

 >[!NOTE]
->It is very important to validate the id_token_hint value fully, including the signature.
-You must ensure that the identity token is from a known Microsoft Entra ID tenant.
-The claims from the JWT token must be used for the MFA validation processing.
+>It is important to validate the id_token_hint to ensure the id_token_hint is from a Microsoft tenant and represents your integration.
+The id_token_hint should be fully validated, particularly the signature, issuer, audience as well as the other claim values.

 ### Microsoft Entra ID call to the external identity provider